hwanggu-corgi/hwanggu-log/README.md

         - Added printing functions around `mkdir`

 ### October 30th, 2020
-1. Corgi add progress #565 in assignment 1, CSC 369
+1. Added progress on Assignment 1 - `File System Implementation`
-    - Corgi working on creating `a1fs_rmdir`
+    - Worked on adding missing instructions to `a1fs_rmdir`
-        - Corgi working on fixing `directory entry not found` error during `a1fs_mkdir` after removal
+        - Fixed `directory entry not found` error during `a1fs_mkdir` after removal
-        - Corgi completed fixing `invalid argument` error in `deallocate_extent_block`
+        - Fixed `invalid argument` error in `deallocate_extent_block`
-        - Corgi completed modifying `initialize_inode_directory` to set initial number of directory entries
+        - Improved `initialize_inode_directory` to include info about initial number of directory entries in directory inode
-        - Corgi completed modifying `set_directory_entry` to increment number of directory entries when new are added
+        - Improved `set_directory_entry` to increment number of directory entries in inode when new are added
         - Corgi completed adding code to function
     - Corgi uploading `a1fs_unlink` to haminthecoder/csc369
         - Corgi resolving mere conflicts with master